jkenzak/CS3240Project/README.md

 # Textbook Exchange
 Description

 This is a web-based application for textbook exchange developed using Python and Django.
 The core features of the application include integration of class listing API, Google user accounts, and a messaging system.
-The project was originally forked from a private repository and modified to add new features and improve functionality.
+The project was originally forked from a private repository created specifically for the class

 Contributions